-The program for an honors major in mathematics for the Class of '07 and later consists of preparations for external examination in three fields of 2 credits each.
+The program for an honors major in mathematics consists of preparations for external examination in three fields of 2 credits each.
 For each field chosen, the courses or seminars are specified by the department.
 For the honors major, one preparation shall be in algebra (MATH 067 and 102) and one in analysis (MATH 063 and either 101 or 103).
-Each student may select the third preparation from discrete mathematics, geometry, probability, statistics, and topology.
+Each student may select the third preparation from geometry, statistics, and topology.

 Some previous year honors exams are available.
 They are in pdf format, so you must have either Adobe Acrobat or the Acrobat Reader in order to view them.